 One of the best investments we can make is in our own knowledge and skill set.
 With that in mind, this article will work through how we can use Return On Equity (ROE) to better understand a business.
-By way of learning-by-doing, we'll look at ROE to gain a better understanding of Orion Engineered Carbons S.A.
+To keep the lesson grounded in practicality, we'll use ROE to better understand Orion Engineered Carbons S.A.
 (NYSE:OEC).

-Orion Engineered Carbons has a ROE of 67%, based on the last twelve months.
-Another way to think of that is that for every $1 worth of equity in the company, it was able to earn $0.67.
+Our data shows Orion Engineered Carbons has a return on equity of 47% for the last year.
+Another way to think of that is that for every $1 worth of equity in the company, it was able to earn $0.47.

 Or for Orion Engineered Carbons:

-Does Orion Engineered Carbons Have A Good ROE?
+Does Orion Engineered Carbons Have A Good Return On Equity?

-One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
+Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
 Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
-Pleasingly, Orion Engineered Carbons has a superior ROE than the average (15%) company in the Chemicals industry.
+Pleasingly, Orion Engineered Carbons has a superior ROE than the average (13%) company in the Chemicals industry.

-Orion Engineered Carbons's Debt And Its 67% ROE
+Combining Orion Engineered Carbons's Debt And Its 47% Return On Equity

 Return on equity is one way we can compare the business quality of different companies.
 A company that can achieve a high return on equity without debt could be considered a high quality business.
 All else being equal, a higher ROE is better.